tijsverkoyen/tijsverkoyen.github.io/_posts/2016-08-08-pokemon-go-vs-net-neutrality.md

 are [zero rating](https://en.wikipedia.org/wiki/Zero-rating).
 In direct violation with [Net neutrality](https://en.wikipedia.org/wiki/Net_neutrality) since they're not treating all data the same.

-Ofcourse their is a legion of lawyers involved in this kind of actions, and so this kind of actions is legal, because the EU Regulations have been a pity, and allow some loopholes.
+Ofcourse there is a legion of lawyers involved in these kind of actions, these kind of actions are legal, because the EU Regulations have been a pity, and allow some loopholes.
 Also Belgium doesn't have any laws regulating Net neutrality (yet).

 I really think marketeers should think before they act.
 They should check with their legal department if there is a